Brasiguayos: Geographic distribution

+Queen of the Brazilian community of Hohenau, Itapúa.

 According to the 2002 Paraguayan national census, it is estimated that 81,592 Brazilian immigrants were living in Paraguay.
 The majority of them, approximately 72,795, were concentrated in eastern departments bordering Brazil, including Alto Paraná, Canindeyú, and Amambay.
 This marked a decrease from the 1992 census, which had recorded 108,526 Brazilians in the country.
 In contrast to Paraguay's figures, the Brazilian Ministry of Foreign Affairs estimated in 2002 that around 459,000 Brazilians resided in Paraguay, making it the largest community of Brazilians in any neighboring country and the second largest worldwide after the United States.

 According to 2024 estimates from the Observatory of Migrations in São Paulo (OBMigra), approximately 68,650 Paraguayans reside in Brazil, with their presence being most significant in the states of Paraná, São Paulo, and Mato Grosso do Sul.
 In some border zones, Brazilians who reside in Paraguay and their descendants are more than 90% of the population and Portuguese is widely spoken.
 In the town of Mbaracayú, approximately 80% of its 23,000 inhabitants are of Brazilian ancestry.
 The origins of brasiguaios are said to be mostly from the three states of the South Region of Brazil in proximity to Paraguay, Paraná, Santa Catarina, and Rio Grande do Sul.
 Most brasiguaios are ethnically White and of German, Italian and Polish descent.